- Level of Instruction

 Enrollment Deadline: October 26, 2020

 Nancy Schmidt graduated from the University of Wisconsin-Whitewater with a degree in art education.
 She has worked in advertising design.
-Nancy teaches rosemaling in the United States and Japan, continues to study rosemaling in the United States and Norway, and paints in many rosemaling styles.
-She is a Vesterheim Gold Medalist who has been painting for over 40 years.
+Nancy teaches rosemaling in the United States and has taught in Japan many times.
+She continues to study rosemaling in the United States and Norway, and paints in many rosemaling styles.
+She is a Vesterheim Gold Medalist who has been painting since 1977.
 She’s also a woodcarver, having studied acanthus carving with Hans Sandom and others.